LaxarJS/laxar/docs/api/tooling.tooling.md

 #### <a id="AxTooling.onChange"></a>AxTooling.onChange( callback )

-Register a function to be called when the composition of active observed itemschanges.
+Register a function to be called when the composition of active observed items changes.

 ##### Parameters